 Endo Belly: Symptoms and Management

-Many women with endometriosis experience "endo belly”, or severe bloating related to their endometriosis.
-Endo belly symptoms can vary from person to person, but are often linked to endometriosis flares or the menstrual cycle.
+Many people with endometriosis experience "endo belly," or severe bloating related to their endometriosis.
+Endo belly symptoms can vary from person to person but are often linked to endometriosis flares or the menstrual cycle.

-"Endo belly was my first symptom and it began around 9 or 10, when I started entering puberty.
+"Endo belly was my first symptom, and it began around 9 or 10 when I started entering puberty.
 My endo belly is always linked to food, but my endometriosis is very responsive to the foods I put in my body anyway.
-I am triggered most by what I eat – inflammatory foods will cause me pain, and often cause me to bloat to the point where I look six months pregnant.
-I also find certain fruits and vegetables can trigger it, such as sweet potatoes and raw carrots.
+I am triggered most by what I eat – inflammatory foods will cause me pain and often cause me to bloat to the point where I look 6 months pregnant.
+I also find certain fruits and vegetables, such as sweet potatoes and raw carrots, can trigger it.